bimj0rk/Health300/README.md

   * a daily caloric intake calculator that uses information about the user (such as height, gender, level of activity) to calculate how much a person should eat in one day
   * a health quiz that can be taken by more than one person and also has a leaderboard

-The CSS on this application uses the Bootstrap framework
+The application uses the Bootstrap framework